1emvr/HexaneC2-pre-alpha/README.md

 The implant is not 100% undetectable.
 There are plenty of IOCs that are intrinsic to the methods applied and network communication is completely naked.

-This is meant to be a platform for me to expand with custom implementations and experimenting with new features.
+This is meant to be a platform for me to expand with custom implementations and experimenting with new features later on.

 ### Todo:
 - testing P2P communication